Palliative and End of Life Care: Tackling Variations, Eradicating Inequalities

 conversations much earlier after diagnosis of a progressive or terminal condition, including frailty.

 This session will look at Macmillan’s legacy in investing in and delivering end of life care in the community.
-It will examine and review the research and insight we’ve gained and how this has shaped our future plans.
+It will examine and review the research and insight we’ve gained over a 13-year period and how this has shaped Macmillan’s current strategy and future plans.

 Having difficulty paying through Eventbrite?
 If you would like assistance registering your place please contact me on 0161 376 9007 and i'll be happy to assist.
 If you are awaiting funding you can request us to hold your place today to ensure you do not miss out.Discounts for 3 or more delegates are available.